NannyML/nannyml/docs/examples/california_housing.rst

 .. image:: ../_static/example_california_latitude_longitude_scatter.svg

-In summary, NannyML estimated the performance (ROC AUC) of a model without accessing the target data.
-The estimate is quite accurate.
+In this example, NannyML estimated the performance (ROC AUC) of a model without accessing the target data.
+We can see from our comparison with the targets that the estimate is quite accurate.
 Next, the potential root causes of the drop in performance were indicated by detecting data drift.
-This was achieved using univariate methods that identify features which drifted the most.
+This was achieved using univariate methods that identified the features which drifted the most.